Gaius Julius Saturninus

 AU Aureus with Portrait of Saturninus (4.61 grammes)

-AU Aureus with portrait of Probus with “AVGG” reflecting a claim of a co-emperor
+AU Aureus with a portrait of Probus with “AVGG” reflecting a claim of a co-emperor

 *(Note: no silver or bronze coinage attributed to this emperor have ever been discovered.)